 The use of colours instead of names is to protect players’ anonymity – some people prefer to remain anonymous online, and we want to respect that.
 So, rather than using pseudonyms in the first write-ups, the colour people used became their “name” for the rest of the night.
 This was OK, but in some games players don’t have a “colour”.
 Also, some players generally stick to the same colours, so it was confusing when the colours occasionally switched, especially when people ended up playing more than one colour in an evening.
 Eventually, colours sort-of stuck to certain regular players and a list of who’s who is available for members of the group.

 Some of the pictures used to illustrate this site were taken by the authors or members of the group, the rest are linked from the original source, mostly boardgamegeek.com (BGG).
 As such, although we make an effort to use images in the correct context, they are not illustrations of what happened and are really only there to break up the text and make it easier and more pleasant to read.

-Although we are a not-for-profit organisation, it came to our attention that some people may not like their images to be used in this fashion and we now ask permission in advance and include a specific attribution.
-We are also attempting to obtain retrospective permission for images that we’ve used in the past.
+Although we are a not-for-profit organisation, some years ago, it came to our attention that some people may not like their images to be used in this fashion.
+As a result, we now ask permission in advance and include a specific attribution.
+We have also attempted to obtain retrospective permission for images that we’ve used in the past, but this has been a big job, so if something has been overlooked, we apologise.
 A list of BGG users and other sources who have kindly agreed to support our website in this way (and any conditions associated with our use of their images) is included below.

 - Capitaine Grappin